 In this step, you will create a Heroku Dataclip.
 Dataclips let you easily share the results of SQL queries on a Heroku Postgres database.
 Because your app now syncs Salesforce data to a Heroku Postgres database, you can make use of Dataclips to easily create multiple public or private views of the data.

-Click the disclosure buttons on the right hand side of the Heroku Postgres add-on, and then click “Create Dataclip”.
+Click on the Heroku Postgres add-on, then on the

-In the title field, type “All contacts”, and for the SQL query, copy this text, and then, click the “Create Dataclip” button.
+In the title field, type “All contacts”, and for the SQL query, copy this text, and then click

 SELECT firstname, lastname, email FROM salesforce.contact ORDER BY systemmodstamp DESC;